MishraAbhishek10/MarketHub-Multi-Role-E-Commerce-Platform/README.md

-# ShopSphere — Real-World Full Stack E-Commerce Portfolio Project
+# MarketHub — Multi-Role E-Commerce Platform Project

 This version is intentionally structured as a small real-world platform instead of one buyer-only page.